Million Dollar Baby (1934 film)

 Million Dollar Baby is a 1934 American comedy film directed by Joseph Santley and starring Arline Judge, Ray Walker and Jimmy Fay.

-Synopsis
+Plot

 Hoping to cash in on the Shirley Temple craze, a couple of vaudeville actors dress their son up as a girl and enter him into a competition to find a new child star.
 After winning the contest they travel to Hollywood, but their son escapes from the train before being kidnapped by a gang who plan to extort a ransom from the studio.